tushortz/PackageControlPackages/README.md

 [Pynsist](https://packagecontrol.io/packages/Pynsist) - Language support and build-system for pynsist, a tool to build Windows installers for your Python applications

-[PypiPackageInfo](https://packagecontrol.io/packages/PypiPackageInfo) - 🐍 A Sublime Text 3 package which provides a popup for Python PyPI packages.
+[PypiPackageInfo](https://packagecontrol.io/packages/PypiPackageInfo) - 🐍  A Sublime Text 3 package which provides a popup function for Python PyPI packages.

 [PyroCMS Snippets](https://packagecontrol.io/packages/PyroCMS%20Snippets) - A list of PyroCMS snippets for Sublime Text 2